ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ###### *Table 2.
 Sentiment Labels for Words*

-Since we want to calculate a score for the entire sentence, labels are usually expressed numerically, instead of textually Positive, Neutral or Negative.
+Since we want to calculate a score for the entire sentence, labels are usually expressed numerically instead of textually Positive, Neutral or Negative.
 We could, for example, define a vector $[-1, 0, 1]$, representing each label.

 **Model testing and validation:** The trained model is tested and validated on a separate dataset to evaluate its performance.
-The model's performance is measured using metrics such as accuracy, precision, recall, and F1 score.
+The model's performance is measured using accuracy, precision, recall, and F1 score metrics.

 **Prediction:** Once the model is trained and validated, it can be used to make predictions on new text data.
-The model will analyze the text and classify it as positive, negative, or neutral sentiment based on the learned patterns and features.
+Based on the learned patterns and features, the model will analyze the text and classify it as positive, negative, or neutral sentiment.

-This was a simplified example, but in reality, ML models such as transformer models make associations between words in order to understand the context of a sentence or paragraph by grouping words using Part of Speech (*POS*) tags or other attributes; this technique is called [**lemmatization**](https://www.techtarget.com/searchenterpriseai/definition/lemmatization) and is extremely relevant in NLP; even though both of the reviews we used were very positive, there were some words tagged as Negative (*e.g. disservice, riotous*), so the final score would not be 100% Positive.
+This was a simplified example, but in reality, ML models such as transformer models make associations between words to understand the context of a sentence or paragraph by grouping words using Part of Speech (*POS*) tags or other attributes; this technique is called [**lemmatization**](https://www.techtarget.com/searchenterpriseai/definition/lemmatization) and is highly relevant in NLP; even though both of the reviews we used were very positive, there were some words tagged as Negative (*e.g. disservice, riotous*), so the final score would not be 100% Positive.

 There are a wide variety of models we can use: